-Some visitors to England don't have to pay for NHS hospital treatments.
-Find out whether you fall into any of the exemption categories below.
+Some visitors to England do not have to pay for NHS hospital treatment.
+Find out whether you fall into any of the "exemption categories" below.

-The exemption categories only apply to those not ordinarily resident in the UK.
-Those covered by the immigration health surcharge (IHS) and visitors from the European Economic Area (EEA) may also be exempt.
+The exemption categories only apply to people who are not ordinarily resident in the UK.
+People covered by the immigration health surcharge and some visitors from EU countries, Norway, Iceland, Liechtenstein and Switzerland may also be exempt.

 Overseas visitors to England, including anyone living in the UK without permission, will not be charged for:

 - testing for coronavirus (even if the test shows you do not have coronavirus)

 - treatment for coronavirus – if you start treatment and a test then shows you do not have coronavirus, you may be charged for any treatment you have after getting the test result

 No immigration checks are needed if you only have testing or treatment for coronavirus.

 You are exempt if you are a member of Her Majesty's armed forces.
 This will include your spouse or civil partner and any children under 18, as long as they are lawfully present in the UK.
 As the principal exempt family member, you do not have to be in the UK with your family at the time of their treatment.

 - a Crown servant